poromechanics/basis-fem/h1-conforming-triangle.md

 | 2           | 1   | 0   |
 | 3           | 0   | 1   |

-:::note
+:::{.callout-note appearance="simple"}
 The unit triangle serves as a master element for lagrange polynomials on triangles.
 :::

-## Master element for orthogonal and heirarchical polynomials
+### Master element for orthogonal and heirarchical polynomials

 The master element for orthogonal polynomials and heirarchical polynomials is given by biunit triangle.